 This bill would require the annual report to also include the progress of the city or county toward the recommended alignment of land use regulations with applicable sustainable communities strategies or alternative planning strategies.

-Committee Location: Assembly Appropriations.
+Committee Location: Approved in Assembly and Senate policy committees; in Senate Appropriations.